Open Source Automation Development Lab

 The OSADL Test Racks are used in various ways:

-• Currently, three racks with a total of 24 systems (but soon more) are running at Linutronix.
+• Currently, racks with a total of about 100 systems are running at our facilities in Heidelberg, at Linutronix and at other OSADL Testlab locations.
 Every time, a new release candidate of a Linux kernel is produced, it will be compiled for all systems and run on all of them to detect regressions.
 Automatic test scripts are used for this purpose.

 • OSADL member companies can purchase OSADL Test Racks and operate them within their facilities.
 Upon request, particular systems that are installed on such OSADL Test Racks can be included in the automatic testing of release candidate kernels.
 Remote operation is done via VPN over the Internet.

-• OSADL member companies who have only a small number of boards to be tested can hire rack space and submit test tablets equipped with the boards to be tested which will then also be included in the automatic testing of release candidate kernels.
+• OSADL member companies and who have only a small number of boards to be tested can hire rack space and submit test tablets equipped with the boards to be tested which will then also be included in the automatic testing of release candidate kernels.
+This service is also offered to non-members.
+More details are available at the description of our services with an Internet contact form.

 Tablet for embedded systems (rear view)